benlk/umbrella-boilerplate/README.md

 ## README

-See umbrella repository setup information in `docs/`
+See umbrella repository setup information in [docs/README.md](docs/README.md)

-Replace this README.md with an appropriately-edited `readme-template.md`
+This file will be replaced by running `./initialize.sh`